haikus-in-c/haikus-in-c.github.io/_posts/2013-08-11-bash-todo-list-tool.markdown

 	$ todo other-top-priority-thing

 The options -t, -m, and -l add a given task to directories top, mid, and low, respectively.
 If we run todo without any option, our task will be automatically added to the top priority category.

-This is all good, but we still have a problem when we want to peruse our list.
-It's all bundled up inside directories, and none of us want to cd back and forth or fiddle with finder to see everything.
-That's where this prompt comes in, which prints the todo list to the shell in an organized manner.
+The -p option prints the todo list to the shell in an organized manner

 	$ todo -p

 Assuming our previous input, this would return: